hyperledger/aries-vcx/aries_vcx/README.md

 It's also advisable to follow these [instructions](TUTORIAL.md) to check your environment is properly configured.

 # Projects built with aries-vcx
+- [mediator](../agents/rust/mediator) - Message mediator web service, useful for mobile device to receive messages while the device is offline.
+- [unifii_aries_vcx](../uniffi_aries_vcx) - Mobile wrapper to autogenerate Swift and Kotlin wrappers.
+Also comes with sample native mobile app.
-- [aries-vcx-agent](../agents/rust/aries-vcx-agent) - sample agent with local persistence.
+- [aries-vcx-agent](../agents/rust/aries-vcx-agent) - Sample agent framework adding persistence and message matching on top of `aries_vcx`.
 Used for cross-compatibility testing with other aries implementations.
-- [unifii_aries_vcx](../uniffi_aries_vcx) - wrapper around `aries-vcx` to generate Swift and Kotlin wrappers for mobile use-cases

 ## Implemented Aries protocols
 * ✅ Connection Protocol 1.0: [`https://didcomm.org/connections/1.0/*`](https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol)